Ameg-yag/0xZ0F.github.io/Z0FCourse_ReverseEngineering/0x000-IntroductionAndSetup/0x000-IntroductionAndSetup.md

 <a name="importantnotes"></a>
 ## Important Notes:

 THIS COURSE IS A WORK IN PROGRESS!
 I'm nowhere near done, but feel free to watch the course develop over time!
 If you have any feedback or suggestions let me know on Twitter!
-If you would like to know a little of what I have planned, see the content inside of the [DOC](../DOC) folder.
+If you would like to know a little of what I have planned, check out [DOC](../DOC/DOC.md).

 I use some technical lingo and abbreviations.
 If you forget what they mean, or don't know what they mean, go to [Lingo.md](../Lingo.md).